 Nearby we also have wonderful places such as the Varone waterfall, the town of Canale di Tenno (with the adjacent and beautiful lake), and Lake Ledro.

-The houses in the historic centre of Bardolino, built and inhabited by fishermen, were built one after the other starting from the first one that rises on the beach and today they make the centre even more characteristic.
+The houses in the historical center of Bardolino, built and inhabited by fishermen, were built one after the other, starting from the first one that rises on the beach.
+Today they make the center even more characteristic.
 The streets were built perpendicular to the coast to facilitate the transport of boats in front of the house.

 Peschiera del Garda

 Another town of considerable beauty and interest is Peschiera del Garda, which holds two UNESCO World Heritage sites: the Fortress of Peschiera, which still surrounds the historic center, and the stilt site of Lake Frassino, about 2 kilometers from the town, ideal place for bird watchers too.
 The town also boasts about three kilometers of coastline for seaside and sports activities.

 Also worth visiting is the Palazzo del Comandante (or Palazzina Storica), the palace where the Italian king Vittorio Emanuele III announced on November 8, 1917, resistance on the Piave which then led to the victory of the First World War.

 The Palazzina Storica and the Sanctuary of the Madonna di Frassino are two other sites of interest that are worth visiting.

 In addition to unforgettable panoramas, luxuriant nature, and towns rich in art and history, Lake Garda offers a few kilometers away.
 It also has a series of modern-themed amusement parks, perfect for the whole family.